How to Import Passwords into Google Chrome Using a CSV File

 Although importing CSV passwords into Chrome is somewhat complicated and may involve using minimal coding, exporting it is very straightforward.
 This is because the CSV export feature isn’t experimental – it’s there in every version of the Chrome browser.
 Here’s how to export Chrome passwords to CSV.

-1. Open the Chrome browser and click the three-dot icon.
+1. Open the Chrome browser and click the three-dot icon in the top-right corner.

-3. Then, click on Passwords and then the three-dot icon next to Saved Passwords.
+4. Then, click the three-dot icon next to Saved Passwords and select Export passwords.

 5. Click Export Password.
 Make sure that under Save as type, it says “Microsoft Excel Comma Separated Values File.”